-The proposed offshore windfarm will be located approximately 5.5kms off the coast, 25kms west of Portland.
+The proposed offshore windfarm will be located approximately 5.5kms off the coast in Discovery Bay, 25kms west of Portland.

 If constructed, it will have a generation capacity of up to 495 megawatts, enough to power more than 330,000 Victorian homes.